lucaslucenak/divina-sopa-noxus/README.md

 3. Run the Docker container to host the PostgreSQL database locally.

+4. Run `package -f pom.xml` to create the .jar file.

-4. Run `docker build -t noxus-docker.jar .` to create the application image.
+5. Run `docker build -t noxus-docker.jar .` to create the application image.

-5. Run `docker-compose up` to up the container.
+6. Run `docker-compose up` to up the container.

 We hope you have a delightful experience exploring and using our Divina Sopa project.
 If you have any questions or need assistance, please don't hesitate to reach out.